OfficeDev/microsoft-teams-library-js/packages/teams-js/README.md

 See [instructions](../../README.md#Getting-Started) in the monorepo root for how to clone and build the repository.

-Whenever building or testing the Teams client library, you can run `yarn build` or `yarn test` from the packages/teams-js directory.
+Whenever building or testing the Teams client library, you can run `pnpm build` or `pnpm test` from the packages/teams-js directory.

 ## Installation